Abdirashid-Yusuf/Lumi-monitor/index.md

 Lumi Monitor
 ------------

+### November 28 2019
+This week is the presentation.
+Although I am scheduled to present December 5, I have to submit my presentations today. this is the [link](https://github.com/Abdirashid-Yusuf/Lumi-monitor/blob/master/Documentation/Final%20presentation.pptx) to my powerpoints.

 ### November 21 2019
 This week, the enclosure for the development platform is due.
 This is the case that i have built for my raspberry pi.